 Poor communication happens to be one of the key reasons behind failed outsourced projects.
 Seamless communication between client and developer is essential to meet the expectations attached to the outsourced project.
 But usually, the client ignores the fact that the vendor is sitting in another country, probably in another continent, where he may understand the English but English is not his native language and therefore he lacks proficiency in it.
 This language barrier and not considering the cultural and local contexts of the remote team hinder the communication between the client and vendor which eventually affect the final project.

-Offshoring development projects seem pretty lucrative to enterprises because of the low cost but this low cost brings the risks of poor work quality along.
+Offshoring software development projects seem pretty lucrative to enterprises because of the low cost but this low cost brings the risks of poor work quality along.
 Despite all the claims and best intentions, there’s no guarantee that the vendor will deliver according to the client’s expectations.
 Most of the times inexperienced employees, poor communication, misunderstanding about the project and poor team management result in low-quality output.

 When you are working with an offshore company, you can’t rule out the chances of misunderstanding because of the language and location barriers.
 Wrong decision about the right vendor and not explicitly communicating about the goal of the project result in the unnecessary delay of the project.